gherardovarando/electrongui/README.md

   - `oncancel` function, it it will be call when the user press esc/canc or click outside of the modal.
   - `width` string, width of the modal, default to `'auto'`.
   - `height` string, height of the modal, default to `'auto'`.
-  - `parent` html element or toggle element, defualt to `gui.container`.
+  - `parent` html element or toggle element, default to the `body` element of the window.

 #### Methods